The Value of Teacher Diversity: New Ways to Representation

 Dr. Deniece Dortch

 Dr. Deniece Dortch is committed to getting students into and through college successfully.
-Hailed the graduate school expert by NPR, she is the creator of the African American Doctoral Scholars Initiative and a Visiting Assistant Professor at George Washington University.
-She holds degrees from the University of Wisconsin-Madison, Teachers College at Columbia University, SIT Graduate Institute, and Eastern Michigan University.
+Hailed as a graduate-school expert by NPR, she is the creator of the African American Doctoral Scholars Initiative and a Visiting Assistant Professor at George Washington University.
+She holds degrees from the University of Wisconsin-Madison, Teachers College at Columbia University, Vermont’s School for International Training Graduate Institute, and Eastern Michigan University. https://www.deniecedortch.com/

 Tyler Sainato is a school librarian in Nashville, TN.
 This is her first year in the library after six years of teaching English.
 She has a Master's in Education from Lipscomb University and is finishing up her Master's in Library Science from Middle Tennessee State University.
 She currently works at a high school in Antioch, TN where she is also the Project LIT chapter leader and co-advisor for the GSA Club